 Musculoskeletal and Neurological Exams

-A musculoskeletal assessment checks the patient’s posture and joint mobility as well as looking for swellings in the affected area.
+A musculoskeletal assessment checks the patient’s posture and joint mobility, as well as looking for swellings in the affected area.
 It may also be used to diagnose carpal tunnel syndrome.
-Sometimes the test may involve a detailed spine examination to identify spinal deformities and gait abnormalities.

 A neurological examination assesses muscle strength, reaction to touch, balance, and sensation.
 Moreover, it may also test memory, alertness, mood, and behavior.